allanice001/RJ45/README.md

     [sudo] pip install -r requirements.txt

-#### How to install `pip`

-    curl -O http://python-distribute.org/distribute_setup.py # or download with your browser on windows python distribute_setup.py
-    easy_install pip

-If you are unable to use pip, there are Windows installers for LXML available for [64 bit](https://pypi.python.org/packages/2.7/l/lxml/lxml-2.3.win-amd64-py2.7.exe) and [32 bit](https://pypi.python.org/packages/2.7/l/lxml/lxml-2.3.win32-py2.7.exe) versions of Python.

 ### Run

 Before you run the bot, rename `config.default` to `config` and edit it with your preferred settings.